With little backup and COVID spread, Florida hospitals could feel staffing squeeze soon

 “I am worried,” said Mayhew, who is the former secretary for Florida’s Agency for Health Care Administration.
 “This pandemic has had an incredible impact on individuals who have been working on the front lines.”

-As of Wednesday — when the national death toll hit a staggering 400,306 — a total of 7,534 people were hospitalized with COVID-19 statewide, with hospitals in North Florida feeling the greatest strain on capacity.
-Miami-Dade County had 1,077 hospitalizations and Broward had 633.
-About 15% of ICU beds were available in Miami-Dade Wednesday.
-About 18% were available in Broward.
+As of Thursday morning — when the national death toll hit a staggering 400,306 — a total of 7,138 people were hospitalized with COVID-19 statewide, with hospitals in North Florida feeling the greatest strain on capacity.
+Manatee County had 87 patients and Sarasota County had 146.
+About 18% of ICU beds were available in Manatee, and about 32% were available in Sarasota.

 The travel nurse conundrum